 Entertainment and Night Life

 Entertainment and nightlife.
-There are a number of nightclubs, bars and a few discos in town.
-Zorb, Nasha, Devils, Sizzler are some of the nightclubs and discotheques in town.
+There are several nightclubs, bars, and a few discos in town.
+Zorb, Nasha, Devils, and Sizzler are some of the nightclubs and discotheques in town.
 There are innumerable restaurants and bars spread throughout the city.
 The town also has half a dozen movie theatres and a few modern multiplexes including Cinemax and Inox.
-The multiplexes are located in popular shopping malls, the more traditional movie theatres including Biswadeep, Bishal, Meghdoot, Urbashi, New Cinema, etc. There are a number of cultural centers in the city, the most important is the Town hall and its Dinabandhu Mancha which hosts regular cultural programs.
+The multiplexes are located in popular shopping malls, and the more traditional movie theatres including Biswadeep, Bishal, Meghdoot, Urbashi, New Cinema, etc. There are several cultural centres in the city, the most important is the Town hall and its Dinabandhu Mancha which hosts regular cultural programs.
 Mitra Sammelani hall is another famous hall in the town.
-City center organizes regular cultural events and programs.
+The city centre organizes regular cultural events and programs.

-By Rail: Siliguri is the junction of NorthEast frontier Railway Grid.
-New Jalpaiguri, popularly known as NJP is one of the most important rail stations of Northeast and just 4 km from Siliguri.
+By Rail: Siliguri is the junction of the NorthEast frontier Railway Grid.
+New Jalpaiguri, popularly known as NJP is one of the most important rail stations in the Northeast and is just 4 km from Siliguri.
 NJP is connected with direct trains from New Delhi, Kolkata, Chennai, Mumbai, Bangalore, etc.

 By Road: Siliguri is 650km from Kolkata, the capital of West Bengal,

 760 km from Kathmandu, the Capital of Nepal

 350 Km from Thimphu, the capital of Bhutan.

 Siliguri to Gangtok, the capital of Sikkim is 120Kms